-Most people think of fleas as a nuisance -- they bite people and animals, causing itchy, red bumps.
-This reaction comes from substances in fleas' saliva, and some people react to these substances more strongly than others.
-Often, fleas draw blood from two or three tightly spaced punctures, causing two or three itchy bumps.
+Most people think of fleas as a nuisance — they bite people and animals, causing itchy, red bumps.
+This reaction comes from substances in fleas' saliva, and some people and animals react to these more strongly than others.
+Fleas often draw blood from two or three tightly spaced punctures, causing two or three itchy bumps.

-Fleas can also transmit serious diseases.
-One is bubonic plague.
-Fleas are vectors -- they transport plague bacteria from rodents, the natural carriers of the disease, to people.
-A particular species of flea, the Oriental rat flea, is usually the culprit.
+Fleas also can transmit serious diseases, such as the bubonic plague.
+Fleas are vectors, which means they transport plague bacteria from rodents — the natural carriers of the disease — to people.
+A particular species of flea, the Oriental rat flea, usually is the culprit.
 In addition to preferring to feed on rats, the Oriental rat flea's gut can become blocked by plague bacteria.
 Then, when it bites its next host, it may regurgitate infected blood into the wound.
 Symptoms of plague include swollen lymph nodes called buboes, fever, headache and exhaustion.
-Read How Plague Works to learn more about plague and how fleas spread it.

-Fleas can also carry murine typhus, particularly in the southern and southwestern parts of the United States.
-Murine typhus is caused by the bacteria Rickettsia typhi.
-The Oriental rat flea and the cat flea can carry these bacteria to people.
-Usually, the infection comes from the flea's waste rather than the flea's mouth.
+Fleas also can carry murine typhus, particularly in the Southern and Southwestern parts of the U.S. Murine typhus is caused by the bacteria Rickettsia typhi.
+The Oriental rat flea and cat flea can carry these bacteria to people.
+The infection typically comes from the flea's waste rather than its mouth.
 The fleas defecate while they're eating, and their hosts scratch the infected waste into the bite.
-People may also break the skin while scratching, and the bacteria can enter the body through the scratch.
+People also may break the skin while scratching, and the bacteria can enter the body through the scratch.
 Murine typhus causes symptoms like fever, headaches and nausea.
 Both it and bubonic plague are treated with antibiotics.